scottlee/repo-safety-net/README.md

 ## Changing Repo Types

 Currently, changing repo types can be done by removing the installed git hooks manually from the. .git/hooks folder and then runnning `rsn install` with the new repo type.

-## Future Ideas

-- Log the activity of when/who locked the repo.
-- "Re-enable the repo after ___ hours"